 The Psychological rule says that when an inner situation is not made conscious, it happens outside, as fate.
 That is to say, when the individual…does not become conscious of his inner contradictions, the world must act out the conflict and be torn into opposite halves.

-Pluto is thought to be the need for meaningful events that provoke individual development and possesses ‘absolute knowledge’ of what the individual needs and is going to need in their unfolding life as well as ‘arrangements’ happening without our conscious knowledge.
+Pluto is thought to represent the need for meaningful events that provoke individual development and possesses ‘absolute knowledge’ of what an individual needs and is going to need in their unfolding life as well as ‘arrangements’ happening without their conscious knowledge.

-The author has no idea whether we can change our fate, or if it alters along the line.
-Moreover, nobody knows whether some people are more fated than others, but through years of research, Greene believes that some people are on the literal level.
+Liz Greene has no idea whether we can change our fate, or if it alters along the line.
+Nobody knows whether some people are more fated than others, but through years of research, Greene believes that some people are on the literal level.
 It raises more issues about fate than could ever possibly be answered.

 Fate means: It has been written.
 For something to be written with much immovability by an utterly unseen hand is a terrifying thought.
 It implies not only powerlessness, but the dark machinery of some vast impersonal wheel…..There is equal difficulty with the more mystical approach to fate, for by severing the unity of the body and spirit in order to seek refuge from the structures of fate, the individual creates an artificial disassociation from his own natural law, and may invoke from the outer world what he is avoiding in the inner.
 The Astrology of Fate

 According to Charles Carter:

 A woman with fixed squares voluntarily and cheerfully forsook her own life and lived in circumstances of extreme hardship all her life – and thoroughly enjoyed them.
 Thus free will enters in; we cannot alter the mainlines of our charts, but we can certainly follow them readily or reluctantly according to our own determination.